-It is extremely important for the offending partner to show their spouse that they care (done through empathy and willingness) and that a “why” has been established for how the event happened.
+It is extremely important for the former cheating spouse to show their hurt spouses that they care (done through empathy and willingness) and that a “why” has been established for how the event happened.

 There will be a lot of grieving in this period for what was and what has been lost which means that both partners have to regulate their emotions carefully with one another.
-The unfaithful partner should take the required actions to showcase and reassure their spouse is safe.
+The unfaithful spouse should take the required actions to showcase and reassure and make their spouse feel safe.

 It is not uncommon for there to be depressive episodes, post-traumatic stress disorder, obsessive thoughts, and anxiety.

-Months Nine to Twelve: this stage involves potential reconciliation and forgiveness as it is a time of acceptance.
+Months Nine to Twelve: this stage in the infidelity recovery timeline involves potential reconciliation and forgiveness as it is a time of acceptance.
 What is important here is that the hurt partner gets reassurance that their partner is committed to them.

 Sometimes untrue thoughts will pop up, it is important that these are talked through in the open as to avoid hopeless feelings.
-Permitting that genuine remorse is shown, the third-party is removed, and there is understanding, both partners have a chance at starting over.
+Permitting that genuine remorse is shown, the third-party is removed, and there is understanding, both partners have a chance at starting over and saving the marriage.

-Months Twelve to Eighteen: this stage is about choosing to move forward as a couple.
+Months Twelve to Eighteen: this stage in the recovery process is about choosing to move forward as a couple to rebuild trust.
 What is important here is that there is an improvement in conflict resolution and communication.
 If this has been achieved, then the couple should understand what one another needs emotionally.

 Both partners need to open up and choose to reconnect as one entity.
 There will still be some bad days, but they will be considerably less jarring at this point.

-Eighteen to Twenty-Four Months: generally speaking, this stage includes maintenance.
+Eighteen to Twenty-Four Months: generally speaking, this phase of recovery includes maintenance.
 Maintenance is different for every couple, but it should be about affirming marital satisfaction, stabilization, and commitment.